Workday — Workforce Scheduling Mobile

 My original bespoke designs had to be reworked to use the legacy mobile framework, leading a significant increase in task completion time

-The results showed that all compromised redesigns were at least 25% slower, with one task even performing 175% slower.
-This data convinced leadership to support our bespoke proposal, allowing us to deliver a better user experience for managers.
+This data persuaded leadership to support our bespoke proposal, allowing us to deliver a better user experience for managers.

 We were given the greenlight to use bespoke UI to create a better manager mobile app